kofiCode/PublicDocumentation/haskell/baby-steps.md

 Something very tricky just transpired!
 The `<-` operator converted an `IO String` to a `String`, something that a lot of documentation says you CAN'T do.
-The reason you can do it, is that we are already in a function that will return an `IO ()`.
+The reason you can do it, is that we are already in dirList function that will return an `IO ()`.

 It's very important for you to see how we just moved from an IMPURE,